 - Ecotoxicogenomics of the Deepwater Horizon Oil Spill

 - Abalone genomics: comparing genomic responses to climate change

 - Mangrove killifish genomics: comparing genomic responses to life out of water

 - Pacific herring genomics: reference genome, population genomic change through time, and functional genomics of oil + pathogen challenge interaction

-Our lab is heading a 5-institution collaborative research program to sequence the genome of our model killifish Fundulus heteroclitus.
-Collaborators include Joe Shaw at Indiana University, John Colbourne at the University of Birmingham UK, Wes Warren at Washington University, Doug Crawford and Margie Oleksiak at the University of Miami, Diane Nacci at the US EPA, and Mark Hahn at Woods Hole Oceanographic Institution, and Cole Matson at Baylor University.
+Our lab has worked towards establishing Fundulus killifish as genome-enabled model species for research in ecological physiology and evolutionary biology.
+Collaborators include Joe Shaw at Indiana University, John Colbourne at the University of Birmingham UK, Wes Warren at the University of Missouri, Doug Crawford and Margie Oleksiak at the University of Miami, Diane Nacci at the US EPA, Mark Hahn at Woods Hole Oceanographic Institution, and Cole Matson at Baylor University.
 We initially sequenced and assembled a reference genome for F. heteroclitus that is now available at NCBI.
-We also re-sequenced ~400 additional whole genomes from multiple populations to discover the genomic basis of recently and repeatedly evolved extreme pollution tolerance (data available at NCBI).
+We also re-sequenced ~400 additional whole genomes from multiple populations of F. heteroclitus to discover the genomic basis of recently and repeatedly evolved extreme pollution tolerance (data available at NCBI).
 We have expanded this work to examine the genomic basis of adaptation to extreme pollution in the Gulf killifish (Fundulus grandis) in collaboration with Cole Matson‘s group.
 We have also recently released assembled genomes for several additional Fundulus species including euryhaline (estuarine) and freshwater species.
 Whitehead lab personnel involvement includes Noah Reid, Elias Oziolor, Jeff Miller, and Lisa Johnson.

 Ecotoxicogenomics of the Deepwater Horizon Oil Spill